Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

-Note, that our method of creating turbulence differs fundamentally from the method used in the shock-tubes of \citet{dominguez-fernandez2021, dominguez-fernandez2021b, dominguez-fernandez2024}, who first drive turbulence, letting it then decay over time.
-In the shock-tube simulations presented in this study, all cells are initially at rest; i.e. there is no initial velocity turbulence.
+Note that our method of creating turbulence differs fundamentally from the method used in the shock tubes of \citet{dominguez-fernandez2021, dominguez-fernandez2021b, dominguez-fernandez2024}, who first drive turbulence, before letting it then decay over time.
+In the shock tube simulations presented in this study, all cells are initially at rest; i.e. there is no initial velocity turbulence.
 We discuss the advantages and disadvantages of our method in Sect.~\ref{sec:discussion}.